-The objective for the remaining portion of investments, including a description of minimum environmental or social guarantees, is set out in the question: 'What investments are included under '#2 Other', what is their purpose and are there any minimum environmental or social safeguards?'
+The objective for the remaining portion of investments, including a description of minimum environmental or social guarantees, is set out in the following questions: 'What investments are included under '#2 Other', what is their purpose and are there any minimum environmental or social safeguards?'

-How does the use of derivatives attain the environmental or social characteristics promoted by the financial product?
+f How does the use of derivatives attain the environmental or social characteristics promoted by the financial product?

 The policy for using derivatives, whose underlying assets are subject to the SPICE analysis process, is compatible with the objectives of the Fund and consistent with its inclusion in a long-term perspective.
 It is not intended to significantly or permanently distort the ESG selection policy.
-The use of derivatives is limited to techniques allowing for efficient management of the portfolio of securities in which the Fund is invested.
-The Fund may not hold a short position in any asset selected as ESG, according to its own method of ESG asset selection.
+The use of derivatives turnover reflecting the share of revenue from green activities of investee companies;